Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 16

 walked along the embankment past

-Cleopatra's needle & I had lunch at the [[?]]
+Cleopatra's needle & I had lunch at the YM

-& looked at Scott's "Discovery' ! then I had
+& looked at Scott's 'Discovery'.
+Then I had

-Whispering Gallery & Crypt, then I
+Whispering Gallery & Crypt.
+Then I

-went Cheapside for dinner to the
+went to Cheapside & down to the

 Bank U/ground station.
 I caught